Princeton University Chapel: Exterior

 The chapel is approximately the size of a small medieval English cathedral.
 Measured on the exterior, it is 277 ft long, 76 ft wide at its transepts, and 121 ft high.
+These dimensions make it about the same size as Ripon Cathedral.
 The exterior is constructed largely from Pennsylvania sandstone, with Indiana limestone used for the trim.

 On the western end of the chapel is the narthex, which has entrances on the north, west, and south walls.
 An additional door on the chapel's north side opens onto the Hibben Garden, named in recognition of John Grier Hibben's role in the chapel's construction and dedication.
 The garden of evergreens was designed by H. Russell Butler, Jr. On the chapel's south side are an additional door at ground level to the east and an exterior pulpit, designed after one at Magdalen College, Oxford, and named Bright Pulpit, in honor of John Bright.
 The chapel is connected on its eastern side to Dickinson Hall by the Rothschild arch, symbolizing a connection between religion and scholarship.
 Cram resigned as Princeton's supervising architect over the inclusion of the arch, which he disliked; nonetheless, he participated in the chapel's 1928 dedication ceremony.
 Nearby is the Mather Sundial, a replica of the Turnbull Sundial in the courtyard of Corpus Christi College, Oxford.
 A statue of a pelican, a religious symbol associated with Corpus Christi, sits atop the sundial, which was presented to Princeton in 1907 by William Mather, then the governor of Victoria University of Manchester.

 Each of the three narthex entrances sits below a tympanum.
-The model for the tympanum above the main, west entrance was designed and sculpted in clay by John Angel and stone carved by Edward Ardolino.
+The model for the tympanum above the main, west entrance was designed and sculpted in clay by John Angel and carved in stone by Edward Ardolino.
 Cram shared credit for the chapel's quality with Ardolino in particular, saying his stone carving was "the best of its kind."
 Ardolino is credited as executing all of the building's stone carving.